lcmd-epfl/volcanic/README.md

                 [-rm RMARGIN] [-lm LMARGIN] [-np NPOINTS] [-d] [-is IMPUTER_STRAT] [-refill]
 ```

 Options can be consulted using the `-h` flag in either case.
 The help menu is quite detailed.

+Note that the volcano plot and activity map functions are directly exposed in `volcanic.py` as `volcanic_2d` and `volcanic_3d` respectively, in case you want to incorporate them in your own code.

 ## Examples [↑](#examples)